mscherer/joycon2click/README.md

 a malware could type commands when you are using a terminal, etc.

 A last potential fix is to start the software as root and use the option `-u someuser` to switch to a unprivilged user after /dev/uinput is opened.
 Make sure to switch to either the user on the console, or a user in the `input` group.

+## Multiple joycon support

+Only 1 joycon is supported (usually, the 1st one attached, but no garantee on that).
+Multiple joycons support is out of scope.